Skip to article content

 Benchmark¶

-Here is a performance comparison between anjl and other currently available implementations of neighbour-joining in Python.
+Here is a performance comparison between implementations of neighbour-joining in Python.

 Loading...

-This benchmark was run on pairwise genetic distances between mosquitoes using data from the Malaria Vector Genome Observatory.
-The source data is available here.
+This benchmark was run on a laptop with an Intel Xeon E3-1505M CPU with 4 cores and 2 threads per core, using data from the Malaria Vector Genome Observatory.
+The source data are available here.

 API¶